FunnelKitBlogs

 Toggle the store checkout to active to make it go live

-This is how your custom checkout page looks without using programming codes or WooCommerce checkout hooks.
+This is how your custom checkout page looks without using programming codes or WooCommerce hooks.

 Well done!
 This is how you can set up a high-converting checkout page with easy drag-and-drop FunnelKit Funnel Builder.

-Our experts recommend using this method if you don’t want to add custom code snippets.
+Our experts recommend using this method if you don’t want to add checkout hooks via custom code snippets.
 This is a fairly easy process that gives the best result if you want to customize your WooCommerce checkout page easily.

 We’ve answered some common questions related to WooCommerce checkout hooks: